Booster Gold: Extreme Justice

 After the Justice League falls apart, Booster Gold joins Extreme Justice, a team led by Captain Atom.
 While a member of this team, Booster makes a deal with the supervillain Monarch, who fully heals Booster's wounds so that he can once again remove his battle suit.
 Booster dons a new costume created by Blue Beetle.
 Skeets acts as its systems controller, who aids Booster and is able to take control of the costume if Booster is rendered unconscious.

 Following the disbanding of Extreme Justice, this suit is destroyed.
-A new costume is created by Professor Hamilton, based on the designs of both the original 25th century costume and the energy containment suit Superman was wearing at this time.
-This costume is apparently later tweaked to resemble Booster's original costume more closely.
+Professor Hamilton subsequently creates a new one based on the designs of both the original 25th century costume and the energy containment suit Superman was wearing at this time.
+This costume is later tweaked to closer resemble Booster's original costume.

 Countdown to Infinite Crisis: The OMAC Project

-After the events depicted in the limited series Identity Crisis, in which Sue Dibny is murdered, Gold retires briefly, but then helps Blue Beetle discover who is manipulating KORD Industries.
-Booster is badly injured in an explosion at Kord's home, and it is revealed that his companion Skeets has been dismantled for its 25th century technology by the Checkmate organization.
+After the events depicted in the limited series Identity Crisis, in which Sue Dibny is murdered, Booster Gold retires briefly, but then helps Blue Beetle discover who is manipulating KORD Industries.
+Booster is badly injured in an explosion at Kord's home, and it is revealed that his companion Skeets has been dismantled for its 25th century technology by Checkmate.

 In The OMAC Project limited series, Booster Gold gathers the old Justice League International heroes to investigate Blue Beetle's disappearance.
 At the series' end, he is ruined physically and emotionally, having destroyed much of his gear in the fight against the OMACs.
 He has seen his friend Rocket Red die in battle.
 He discovered that another friend, Maxwell Lord, is responsible for killing Blue Beetle and that in fact, Lord always hated metahumans and superheroes.
 In a moment of self-reflection, he realizes that if only he had bothered to recall more of what was history in his native era, he might have been able to warn his friends.
 Giving a farewell kiss to the forehead of his wounded teammate Fire as she lay in a hospital bed, he drops his trademark goggles on the floor and leaves, saying only that he has decided to "go home", implying a return to the 25th century.

 Infinite Crisis

 In Infinite Crisis, Gold resurfaces in the ruins of the Justice League Watchtower on the moon, along with Skeets, again branded as a criminal in his time for "hijacking historical records".
-When Skeets fails to locate the absent Martian Manhunter, Booster searches for Jaime Reyes, the new Blue Beetle, whom he promptly takes to the Batcave.
+When Skeets fails to locate the absent Martian Manhunter, Booster searches for Jaime Reyes, the new Blue Beetle, whom he takes to the Batcave.
 Booster tells Batman the subject of the stolen records: Batman never finds Brother Eye, but Booster implies that, with Jaime's aid, they can succeed.
 The mission is successful and Booster plays a pivotal role in the destruction of the satellite.